This post is sponsored by ALDI. I am proud to partner with them.

 Let’s just all confess that eating during sporting events is fun, but it’s easy to go overboard and eat way beyond fullness.
 It’s also way too easy to spend A LOT of money on food.
 Honestly, all of this has happened to me on numerous occasions.

-Check out my TV segment on First Coast Living all about it and keep reading for 3 tips and recipe links.
+Check out my TV segment on First Coast Living all about it and keep reading for 3 tips and links to these delicious ALDI recipes.

 Tip #1 - Making “big ticket” food items at home saves money and keeps your overall calories in check.

 Sure it’s easy to order pizza for the big game, but when you make pizza at home, you can save a lot in calories, sodium, and money!
 Grilling pizza (indoors or outdoors) is a really fun way to make your homemade pizza exciting.
 And this Grilled Barbecue Chicken Pizza main dish from ALDI delivers on big flavor!

 Here's what you'll need from your local ALDI:

 For the Crust: